SteveNT69/Balance-Breaker-DS-Wiimmfi-Guide/README.md

    • DS firmware

    You can dump these files from real hardware with [this](http://kuribo64.net/get.php?id=TWCJjwloQLCYy3Zh) tool.
 This guide doesn't state any *alternative* methods to obtain these files.
+1. Open melonDS, go to `Config > Emu settings` and input the 3 files you obtained from the previous step under `DS mode`.
+1. Follow the Nintendo DS guide that's above this guide.
+Note: Ignore the note in step 2 as melonDS uses your PC's Internet connection and displays it as an open network named `melonDS` when you search for access points in the Nintendo WFC setup.